dylanfeltus/nextplease-docs/source/includes/_requests.md

 ]
 ```

 This endpoint retrieves all requests.
+You can filter by status using a `status` param.

 ### HTTP Request